Avaiga/taipy-getting-started-gui/index.md

-# Getting Started with Taipy Core
+# Getting Started with Taipy GUI

 !!! important "Supported Python versions"

     Taipy requires **Python 3.8** or newer.

-Welcome to the **Getting Started** guide for Taipy Core.
-This tour shows you how to use Taipy Core to orchestrate pipelines.
-Taipy Core implements a modern backend for any data-driven application based on your business case.
+Welcome to the **Getting Started** guide for Taipy GUI.
+This tour shows you how to use Taipy GUI to create an interactive Web application.
+Taipy GUI implements a modern backend for any data-driven application based on your business case.

 ![Getting Started application](step_00/imd_end_interface.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-# Taipy Core
+# Taipy GUI

-Taipy Core is one of the components of Taipy to facilitate pipeline orchestration.
-There are a lot of reasons for using Taipy Core:
+Taipy GUI is one of the components of Taipy to create easily Web application.
+There are a lot of reasons for using Taipy GUI:

-- Taipy Core efficiently manages the execution of your functions/pipelines.
+- It fastens the creation of an application.

-- Taipy Core manages data sources and monitors KPIs.
+- It manages easily and efficiently variables and events.

-- Taipy Core provides easy management of multiple pipelines and end-user scenarios, which comes in handy in the context of Machine Learning or Mathematical optimization.

-To apprehend the Scenario Management aspect of Taipy, you need to understand four essential concepts.
+- Easy visualization with Markdown syntax.

 Each step of the **"Getting Started"** will focus on basic concepts of *Taipy*.
 Note that every step is dependent on the code of the previous one.
 After completing the last step, you will have the skills to develop your own Taipy